Lectures at the Lit & Phil

-Gail-Nina's triads of art lectures continue into the summer: as with her previous sets of three talks examining different aspects of a movement or theme in art, each one will stand alone as an independent lecture, so don't worry if you can only attend one or two.
+Gail-Nina's current series of of art lectures is arranged in triads: as with her previous sets of three talks examining different aspects of a movement or theme in art, each one stands alone as an independent lecture, so don't worry if you can only attend one or two.

 Art talks run from 6.00 - 7.00 pm and are in the ground floor rooms (so no stairs).